Tag: Relationship Advice

 A REAL girl, dripping with desire, craving my touch, and caring about me.

-The truth is, if we say “yes” to fake lovers, by default, we’re saying “no” to the real deal.
+The truth is, if we say “yes” to fake lovers, by default, we’re saying “no” to real lovers.

 Porn didn’t just kill my time, it drained my confidence to look my wife in the eye with nothing to hide.